 - Oral dose forms may require a cold chain supply, and storage in a locked pharmacy refrigerator if a controlled drug.
 This is both a cost and storage compliance burden - Inhaled dose forms may require storage in a locked cabinet.
-Administration should be by an inhalation device for administration - such as the SyqeAir Inhaler and Volcano Medic®.
-Knowledge of vaporization and inhalation technology by pharmacy staff means upskilling will be required
+Administration should be by an inhalation device for administration - such as the SyqeAir Inhaler and Volcano Medic vaporisers.
+Knowledge of vaporiser medical device technology by pharmacy staff means upskilling will be required

-Forget the hype and focus on good information
+Forget the hype